Jakub098/todo-app-react/README.md

-# todo-app-ts
+# todo-app-react
 ## technologies
 * React
 * react-hook-form

 ## Run frontend
-To run frontend, you should type in cmd in catalog *fronted*
+To run frontend, you should type in cmd
 * npm install
 * npm start